Personality in animals: Background

 The initial framework used to study animal personality was comparative psychology.
 The descriptive language used by comparative psychologists in the late nineteenth century often attributed disposition and behavioural tendencies to individual animals in their studies.
 Many of these reports are the result of researchers anthropomorphizing the animal subjects and did not explicitly examine what is now considered animal personality.
-However, these studies do represent the some of the first instances of scientists reporting individual differences in animal behaviour.
+However, these studies do represent some of the first instances of scientists reporting individual differences in animal behaviour.

 Russian physiologist Ivan Pavlov was one of the first researchers to integrate personality into his research of animal behaviour.
 In his seminal studies on conditional reflexes, he categorized the behaviour of dogs as Excitable, Lively, Quiet or Inhibited.
 He linked these personalities to learning ability.
 The Excitable type, for example, showed signs of strong excitatory conditioning, but a limited ability for the acquisition of inhibitory connections.
 The Lively type was the most balanced and displayed rapid associative learning, while the Quiet type exhibited consistent but slow learning.

 The first study that empirically examined animal personality was done in 1938.
 Meredith Crawford quantified individual differences in the behaviour of young chimpanzees using a behaviour rating scale.
 Crawford conducted his research out of the Yale Laboratories of Primate Biology.
 Since then, psychologists have continued to investigate personality in animals across a wide range of taxa.
 Meanwhile, the incorporation of animal personality into the fields of ecology and evolution is a relatively new practice.
 Ecologists began to recognize the importance of individual differences in behaviour near the end of the twentieth century.